Overviews - Attainment report tour

 So far we've focused on year 5.
 You can use Insight's filters to look at a class or other set of pupils instead (such as all children with SEND across the school).
 Let's look at a useful example of viewing data for several year groups at once.

 This is a very useful report for governors, especially if shown alongside the results for the previous term or year for comparison.
-A Headlines report – which we'll soon cover in a separate guide - takes this one stage further by presenting data for different point in time side-by-side.
+A Headlines report can take this one stage further by presenting data for different points in time side-by-side.

 Other types of assessment